bakks/butterfish/README.md

   exec [<command> ...]
     Execute a command and try to debug problems.
 The command can either passed in or in the command register (if you have run gencmd in Console Mode).

-  index [<paths> ...]
-    Recursively index the current directory using embeddings.
-This will read each file, split it into chunks, embed the chunks, and write a .butterfish_index file to each directory caching the embeddings.
-If you re-run this it will skip over previously embedded files unless you force a re-index.
-This implements an exponential backoff if you hit OpenAI API rate limits.

-  clearindex [<paths> ...]
-    Clear paths from the index, both from the in-memory index (if in Console Mode) and to delete .butterfish_index files.
-Defaults to loading from the current directory but allows you to pass in paths to load.

-  loadindex [<paths> ...]
-    Load paths into the index.
-This is specifically for Console Mode when you want to load a set of cached indexes into memory.
-Defaults to loading from the current directory but allows you to pass in paths to load.

-  showindex [<paths> ...]
-    Show which files are present in the loaded index.
-You can pass in a path but it defaults to the current directory.

-  indexsearch <query>
-    Search embedding index and return relevant file snippets.
-This uses the embedding API to embed the search string, then does a brute-force cosine similarity against every indexed chunk of text, returning those chunks and their scores.

-  indexquestion <question>
-    Ask a question using the embeddings index.
-This fetches text snippets from the index and passes them to the LLM to generate an answer, thus you need to run the index command first.

 Run "butterfish <command> --help" for more information on a command.